LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 of gaining or denying battlefield intel, and dies a lot, it makes sense to return to the remaining short scenarios.
-They bring forth many extra game features and tactics and prevent the player from missing half the fun by trying to play the crawl just like a normal roguelike with spare heroes (and often fail horribly).
+They bring forth many extra game features and tactics and prevent the player from missing half the fun by trying to play the crawl just like a normal roguelike with spare heroes.
 The extra scenarios continue the plotline from the initial tutorial scenarios in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
-The training they provide is more synthetic in nature, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric battles.
-The challenge may be, accordingly, quite tough.
+The training they provide is focused, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric melee battle.
+The challenge in the scenarios may be, accordingly, quite tough, particularly at the higher difficulty levels.

-The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management, survival, gathering environment clues and guessing and countering opponents' strategies.
+The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management and survival, including food gathering and cooking, crafting, terrain transformation using tools, spotting environment clues and guessing and countering opponents' strategies.
 The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
 On some levels he may explore and loot with a single scout eluding most opponents.
 On others he may be